Execute a query and loop through result set.

 - output clause

-query-result to get the columns values.
+The optional "output" clause is a comma-delimited list of the query's output columns.
+These column names are used in query-result to get the columns values.
 The column names do not need to match the actual query column names, rather you can name them anyway you want, as long as they positionally correspond.

-"define" is used, then string variables with the same name are created for each column and query's output assigned to them, in which case each name must be a valid C identifier name.
+If optional "define" is used, then string variables with the same name are created for each column and query's output assigned to them, in which case each name must be a valid C identifier name.
 For example:

 run-query @db = "select firstName, lastName from employees" output define first_name, last_name